magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/entities-and-relations.md

 {% if docsPrefix == "pe/" %}
 **[Entity Groups](/docs/pe/user-guide/groups/)**:

-ThingsBoard Professional Edition allows you to configure Entity Groups for Customers, Users, Devices, Assets, Entity Views and Dashboards.
+IoT Hub allows you to configure Entity Groups for Customers, Users, Devices, Assets, Entity Views and Dashboards.
 Each entity may belong to multiple groups simultaneously.
 Entity Group always have an owner - particular Tenant or Customer.
 All entities in the group must have the same entity type (i.e. You can't put device and asset into one group).
 Entity Groups are useful for dashboards and data processing, but the primary reason of their existence is to support advanced Role-Based Access Control ([RBAC](/docs/pe/user-guide/rbac/)) for IoT.

 **[Integrations](/docs/user-guide/integrations/)** and **[Data Converters](/docs/user-guide/integrations/#data-converters)**:

-ThingsBoard Platform integrations feature was designed for two primary use cases / deployment options:
+IoT Hub Platform integrations feature was designed for two primary use cases / deployment options:

-  - Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats directly to ThingsBoard platform.
+  - Connect existing NB IoT, LoRaWAN, SigFox and other devices with specific payload formats directly to IoT Hub platform.
   - Stream data from devices connected to existing IoT Platforms to enable real-time interactive dashboards and efficient data processing.

 Data Converters is a part of the Platform Integrations feature.
-Their purpose is to transform raw payload from device to the format that ThingsBoard uses and vise-versa.
+Their purpose is to transform raw payload from device to the format that IoT Hub uses and vise-versa.

 {% endif %}